dapadz/dapadz/README.md

   About Me:
 </h2>

-Android developer with 6+ years of commercial experience, focused not only on writing code but also on building and evolving mobile products in a sustainable way.
-I design application architecture, improve code quality and maintainability, refactor complex legacy systems, and help teams follow a consistent technical direction.
-I have experience in lead roles, launching apps from scratch, and developing production solutions in domains with high reliability and security requirements.
-My core stack includes Kotlin, Java, Jetpack Compose, and modular architecture.
-I am also active in open source, building libraries that are used by other teams and companies.
-According to Maven Central analytics, my libraries are adopted by more than 50 unique companies.
-I value clear engineering decisions, clean code, and long-term product sustainability.
+Android Developer with 6+ years of commercial experience in building reliable and maintainable mobile products.

+I enjoy working on architecture, improving code quality, simplifying complex legacy systems, and helping teams keep a strong technical foundation as products grow.
+I have experience leading development, launching apps from scratch, and working in domains where reliability and security are critical.

+My main technologies are **Kotlin**, **Java**, **Jetpack Compose**, and **modular architecture**.
+I am also active in open source and build libraries that are already used by **50+ unique companies**, based on Maven Central analytics.

+I believe in clean code, pragmatic architecture, and engineering decisions that support long-term product growth.